26:198:621:01 Index: 55473

 Grading: The presentations of articles, the course project and the final exam will provide the basis for the course grade:

-Article presentations and in-class discussions
+Article presentations

 30%